 Matt has been with SPE since 2005, joining us as an electrical apprentice and gaining his City and Guilds in Electrotechnical Technology Installation.
 He worked his way up to Senior Engineer before this most recent promotion, and is also a shareholder in the business.

-We would also like to congratulate Lewis Taylor on his recent promotion to Engineer, and welcome Craig Sword as our new Engineer's Assistant.
+We would also like to congratulate Lewis Taylor on his recent promotion to Engineer.

 SPE has recently completed the refurbishment of another trickling filter serving a manor house outside Milton Keynes.

 The system had seen better days when we were initially called to site.
 SPE carried out a full refurbishment including having new parts machined to our design.